ttanjiro/spend_trackr/README.md

 # SpendTrackr

-SpendTrackr is a **backend service for multi-tenant expense management**, inspired by platforms like Alaan, Brex, Ramp, etc.
+SpendTrackr is a **backend service for multi-tenant expense management**

 It lets companies: